As an Amazon Associate I earn from qualifying purchases.

-There is a library’s worth of bad information out there about how to purge clams, ranging from mythical to downright scary.
+There is a library’s worth of bad information out there about how to purge sand from clams, ranging from mythical to downright scary.
 Hopefully I can set the record straight.
-Here’s what you need to know to get the sand and grit out of your clams.
+Here’s what you need to know to get the grit out of your clams.

 Let me start by saying that the vast majority of clams, mussels and oysters you buy in the market have been purged already.
 You will almost never need to purge your clams if you bought them at a supermarket.
 The exception is if you buy from a small purveyor, and in that case just ask: Have you purged your clams?